Emir Bajrami: IF Elfsborg

 At the start of the 2009 season, Bajrami started the season well when he scored against Kalmar on 16 April 2009.
 Nine days later on 25 April 2009, Bajrami scored again in a 2–1 win over Ljungskile in the third round of the Svenska Cupen.
 He then scored his third goal of the season, in a 2–0 win against IFK Göteborg on 4 May 2009.
 Since the 2009 season, Bajrami continued to establish himself in the starting eleven, playing in the left–wing position.
 His performance attracted interests from Serie A side Parma throughout the summer transfer window.
 In response, IF Elsborg said that they have no concern on selling the player.
 Eventually, he ended up staying at the club despite interests from Parma.
-Between 6 July 2009 and 19 July 2009, Bajrami scored four goals in three matches against Örgryte, Helsingborgs (twice) and Djurgården.
+Between 6 July 2009 and 19 July 2009, Bajrami scored four goals in three matches against Örgryte, Helsingborg (twice) and Djurgården.
 Eleven days later on 30 July 2009, he scored in a third round of the UEFA Europa League first leg, in a 2–1 win over Braga.
 In the return leg, Bajrami helped IF Elfsborg beat Braga 2–0 to advance to the next round.
 He later helped the club finish third place in the league.
 Despite suffering from injuries during the 2009 season, Bajrami went on to make twenty–nine appearances and scoring five times in all competitions.

 Ahead of the 2010 season, Bajrami continued to be linked with a move to clubs, such as, Sporting CP.
 But he ended up staying at IF Elfsborg after dismissing of leaving the club in the January transfer window.
 However, Bajrami missed the opening game of the season against Gefle, due to an illness.
 But he made his return to the starting line–up against Halmstad in a follow–up, as IF Elfsborg won 6–0.
 Since returning from injury, Bajrami continued to regain his first team place, playing in the left–wing position.
 He then set up two goals in two matches between 11 April 2010 and 15 April 2010 against Helsingborgs and Djurgårdens.
-Ten days later on 25 April 2010, Bajrami scored his first goal of the season, in a 4–1 win against Trelleborgs.
+Ten days later on 25 April 2010, Bajrami scored his first goal of the season, in a 4–1 win against Trelleborg.
 He then scored his second goal of the season, in a 2–0 win against GAIS on 16 May 2010, which turned out to be his last appearance for the club.
 By then, Bajrami made fourteen appearances and scoring two times in all competitions.